 • Increases cash flow and reduces capital requirements

-• No interest rate to be paid, if payment done within discount period
+• No interest rate to be paid, if payment is done within the discount period

-• Funding is based on company’s establishment, and good financial and repayment history
+• Funding is based on the company’s establishment, and good financial and repayment history

-Generally, buyers are granted time of 30, 60 or 90 days to repay the borrowed amount in the form of an invoice by businesses engaged in trade credit.
+Generally, buyers are granted a time of 30, 60, or 90 days to repay the borrowed amount in the form of an invoice by businesses engaged in trade credit.
 For some trades, credit repayment time may extend to up to 180 days or longer.
 In this way, the buyer can avail, manufacture and sell products before even have paid for them.
-This leads to the revenue generation from the sold products which further can be used to pay against the sanctioned credit limit.
+This leads to the revenue generated from the sold products which further can be used to pay against the sanctioned credit limit.

-For example: If a buyer have agreed credit trade limit payment to be made in 40 days to suppliers and trade credit term of 30 days with customers, the net benefit will be 10 days.
+For example: If a buyer has agreed credit trade limit payment to be made in 40 days to suppliers and a trade credit term of 30 days with customers, the net benefit will be 10 days.

-Trade credit is a form of 0% financing in which no or little interest rate is charged by businesses or paid by buyer against the goods and services purchased.
+Trade credit is a form of 0% financing in which no or little interest rate is charged by businesses or paid by buyers against the goods and services purchased.
 This means there is no repayment charge for this financial instrument.
-It is a type of agreement for certain number of days for sanctioned credit limit by company allowing credit trade and is agreed by both the businesses involved in the trading.
+It is a type of agreement for a certain number of days for sanctioned credit limit by the company allowing credit trade and is agreed upon by both the businesses involved in the trading.

-For start-ups, getting trade credit could be a difficult task, as companies offering trade credit chooses established companies with sound financial background.
-However, start-ups or MSMEs which are recently established can approach various suppliers offering trade credit facility.
+For start-ups, getting trade credit could be a difficult task, as companies offering trade credit choose established companies with sound financial backgrounds.
+However, start-ups or MSMEs which are recently established can approach various suppliers offering trade credit facilities.